-What are lightning sprites? | EarthSky.org
+What are lightning sprites?
+How to photograph them

 The fleeting aspect of lightning sprites probably explains why – when people first see photos of them – they’re surprised that such a strange-looking weather phenomenon even exists.

 Also, it hasn’t been that many years since lightning sprites were confirmed.
 In the 20th century, pilots spoke of “flashes above thunderstorms.”
-Lightning sprites as we know them today weren’t captured and their intricate structure didn’t begin to be recorded on film until as late as 1989, when experimental physicist John R. Winckler (1916-2001) happened to capture one while testing a low-light television camera.
+It wasn’t until 1989 that someone captured lightning sprites as we know them today on film.
+Experimental physicist John R. Winckler (1916-2001) happened to capture one while testing a low-light television camera.

 Today, people around the world routinely capture photos of lightning sprites.
 You’ll find many photos of them in this gallery from SpaceWeather.com.

 To photograph a sprite, you need a dark sky and a clear view toward a distant thunderstorm.
 The sky needs to be dark, because you’ll be taking long exposures; too much stray light in your sky will wash out your photo and make capturing sprites impossible.
 One of the most successful sprite photographers in the U.S., and likely in the world, is Paul M. Smith.
 He captured the sprite below in June 2020.

-You can follow him on Twitter: @PaulMSmithPhoto.
-Or find him on YouTube.
+Paul spoke to EarthSky about his top tips for photographing lightning sprites.
+He recommends that you be under dark skies, let your eyes adjust to the darkness, and be persistent!
+Paul hosts workshops multiple times a year for those who want to learn how to photograph lightning sprites.
+He said the same tips apply to those who just want to see one with their eyes alone as for those who want to photograph them.
+He also said:

+Some storms may produce one sprite all night, whereas others may have a sprite a minute, so activity obviously plays a big role.

 Want more photos of lightning sprites?
 Try these: